bdurand/sidekiq-process_manager/README.md

 ## Pre-Booting

-If your application can't be pre-forked, you can at load the gem files and libraries your application depends on instead by specifying a preboot file.
+If your application can't be pre-forked, you can at least load the gem files and libraries your application depends on instead by specifying a preboot file.
 This file will be loaded by the master process and any code loaded will be copy-on-write shared with the child processes.

 For a Rails application, you would normally want to preboot the `config/boot.rb` file.